angelaanjorin/Hair-Hotty/README.md

 The User model is part of Django Allauth.
 The model comes with predefined fields as standard.
 Some of them are username, email, name, password, and more.
 This model is used for user authentication, hence why changes directly to this model are not advisory.
 The User model is connected to the UserProfile model with one to one relationship.

 2. UserProfile:
-The UserProfile model is a custom custom-created model to handle the user profile details.
-Signals are used to reflect the changes between the User and UserProfile models.
+The UserProfile model is a custom-created model to handle the user profile details.

-3. Category
+3. PrimaryCategory
-This model was created for the purpose of defining categories for the products
+This model was created for the purpose of defining a primary category for the products.
+All products should have a singel primary category (Foreignkey relationship).

+4. SpecialCategory
+This model was created so that products can have one or many special categories or none (manytomany relationship).

-4. Product
+5. Product
 This is a custom product model.
-It is connected to a category as a foreign key.
+It is connected to athe PrimaryCategory as a foreign key and SpecialCategory (manytomany relationship).
 In addition to that it has fields for handling stock.
 Stock_amount holds the integer value of the stock levels.
 In_stock is a Boolean field which sets the product to being in stock or not.
 A method called product_in_stock determines if a product is in stock based on the stock_amount value.
 The result of this method updates the in_stock boolean field.

-5. Wishlist
+6. Wishlist
 This model stores products to a wishlist for authenticated users.
 It is connected to UserProfile and Product models as a ForeignKey

-8. ProductReview
+7. Review
 This model stores the user's reviews for a product.
 It is connected to the UserProfile and the Product models as a ForeignKey

-9. Order
+8. Order
 This model holds all the information of the user's order.
 It is connected to the UserProfile as a ForeignKey.

-10. OrderLineItem
+9. OrderLineItem
 This model is connected to the Order and Product as a ForeignKey.
 It is created for each item in the order

-11. DiscountCode
-This model has no specified relationship to the other models.
-It contains three fields - code, discount and active.
-It allows the admin to create discount codes, determine the amount of a discount and if the code is active.

 ### Fonts
 In addition to Bootstrap 5 built in font family the below two fonts were used throughout the application